agiliq/essential-python-tools/source/deployment/example_of_django_deployment.rst

 This will run our app in the :code:`http://IP_ADDRESS`

- Point to remember , check :code:`ALLOWED_HOSTS` in  :code:`settings.py` to have you host name or ip address.
+ Point to remember , check :code:`ALLOWED_HOSTS` in  :code:`settings.py` to have you host name or ip address of server.

-Let's us Supervisord
+Configuring Gunicorn with Supervisord
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 `Supervisor <http://supervisord.org/>`_ is a process monitoring tool, which can restart any process if the process dies or gets killed for some reason.

-At present we are manually starting gunicorn in daemon to run our app, Suppose if this gunicorn process closes or gets killed , then we have to manually start it again.
+At present we are manually starting gunicorn in daemon to run our app, Suppose if this gunicorn process closes or gets killed due to some reason then we have to manually start it again.
-To automate the process of restarting we use `Supervisord`, So that supervisor controls the gunicorn process.
+To monitor our processes we use `Supervisord`, So that supervisor controls the gunicorn process.

 To install supervisord